 DEPARTMENT: Direct Support Professional (DSP)

-REPORTS TO: Program Director/Assistant Executive Director
+REPORTS TO: Program Director/Deputy Executive Director

 SUMMARY: The Direct Support Professional (DSP) position exists to teach, coach, model and accompany persons with disabilities so that they are involved in family, neighborhood, civic, cultural and religious activities and events, meet new people, develop friendships, exercise choices and acquire competencies to maintain these activities and accomplish personal goals.